-The precise spot where Flight 242’s burned wreckage is buried remains a mystery –yet its location has always been in the most public of places.
-After being immersed in this project for 6 months, I have learned that the wreckage has in fact been an unmarked grave site for almost 4 decades.
-Every year, many thousands of people unknowingly visit this underground tomb during athletic events at the Samuel U. Braly Sports Complex in Dallas, GA.
-How can this be?
-The story begins right after the April 4, 1977 disaster.
+The exact spot where Southern 242’s wreckage is buried remains a mystery – but its location is in a very public place.
+After I became fully immersed in this oral history project, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
+Every year, thousands of people unknowingly visit this forgotten tomb during events at the popular Samuel U. Braly Sports Complex in Dallas, GA.
+How is this even possible?
+The story begins right after the plane lost both engines in a hailstorm on April 4, 1977.

-Within hours of the crash in New Hope, GA the National Transportation Safety Board had recovered the flight data recorder, sent it to Washington for analysis, and then quickly secured and removed both of the damaged engines for testing.
-By the end of the week they had taken what they could of the flight deck, the broken wings, and the badly mangled tail section and sent all of it to a secure hangar in Atlanta for further investigation.
-The rest of the wreckage, including the burned section of the fuselage where so many people had died, was simply transported on a flat bed truck to the county dump near Dallas and buried.
+Within hours of the crash in New Hope, GA, the National Transportation Safety Board had recovered the flight data recorder and sent it to Washington for analysis.
+By the end of the week, the NTSB had transported the remaining parts of the airplane that were needed for the investigation to a secure hangar in Atlanta.
+The rest of the aircraft was taken to the county dump in nearby Dallas, GA and quickly buried, including the charred section of the fuselage in which so many passengers had tragically burned to death.

-By mid-April, Highway 92 Spur was reopened to regular traffic, the telephone poles and lines had been fixed, the police barriers were down, and it was all about trying to “get back to normal.”
-New Hope had survived, and the tight community that had pulled together after the accident was made whole again…but a closer look paints a different picture.
+By mid-April, the crash site had reopened to traffic, the telephone poles had been repaired, the police barriers were down, and there was talk about “getting things back to normal.”
+New Hope had survived, and the tight community that had pulled together after the crash was made whole again – but a closer look paints a different picture.

-Parts of the crash area, which stretched the length of six football fields and more, remained contaminated for months afterwards with the horrible detritus from the accident.
-The broken tree limbs had been removed and the ground was nominally raked, but the violent smell of human blood, bodily fluids, and burned flesh hung like a pall over the plane’s final resting site.
-Flies swarmed all around the curious gawkers, crash-trolls, and rubberneckers who invaded the grim scene, morbidly seeking souvenirs and often finding much more then they had bargained for.
-It was like the aftermath of a vicious Civil War battle.
-Promises had been made to fully remove the remaining top soil, but it was never dug up or taken away.
+Parts of the crash zone, which stretched the length of six football fields and more, were contaminated for months afterwards with the horrible detritus from the accident.
+The broken tree limbs had been removed and the ground was nominally raked, but the violent remains from the crash cast a heavy shadow over the plane’s final resting site.
+Flies swarmed over and around the curious gawkers, crash-trolls, and rubber neckers who invaded the grim scene, morbidly seeking out souvenirs and often finding more then they had bargained for.
+It was eerily reminiscent of the Civil War battle fought there back in May of 1864.
+Southern Airways promised to remove the remaining top soil, but they never did.

-The buried section, which had not been properly cleaned or scoured, still contained the slight cremains of many of the burn victims; it lay undisturbed in the dump over the next decade beneath a growing pile of rubbish.
-And then in the mid-1980’s the county decided to finally close the landfill and build a much needed athletic complex at the same location.
-So they capped off the large surface area with a high-density covering, added an additional layer of top soil, and then created a series of ball fields called the Samuel U. Braly Sports Complex.
-Two decades later the uneven fields began to sink back into the landfill, so the whole area was regraded.
-The new and improved Braly Complex currently boasts fifteen soccer fields, a comfortable and modern pavilion, and several playgrounds for the kids.
+The wreckage lay undisturbed over the next decade beneath a growing pile of rubbish.
+And then in the mid-1980’s Paulding County decided to close the landfill and build a much needed athletic complex at the same location.
+So they capped off the area with a high-density covering, added an additional layer of top soil, and created a series of ball fields called the Samuel U. Braly Sports Complex.
+Two decades later, the fields began to sink back into the landfill, so the entire area was regraded.
+The new and improved Braly Sports Complex currently boasts fifteen soccer fields, a comfortable and modern pavilion, and several well-equipped playgrounds for the younger children.

-But the burned section was sealed inside that dry tomb when they capped off the dump, and it remains buried there to this day.
-And even though a free-standing plaque to the victims can be found in the Civil War era cemetery right across from the New Hope First Baptist Church, many people in Paulding County feel that a more substantial memorial needs to be built to commemorate the victims of Southern Airways Flight 242.
+But the burned fuselage from the aircraft was enclosed inside that dry tomb when they sealed off the dump, and it remains buried there to this day.
+Although there is a small plaque honoring Southern 242’s victims next to the Civil War cemetery near the crash site, many people feel that a larger and more significant memorial needs to be built.

-I believe the Samuel U. Braly Sports Complex in Dallas is the perfect location for that vital 242 Memorial.
-It’s appropriate because the site contains the buried wreckage that carried so many of the people who lost their lives on that tragic day.
-It’s practical because the sports complex is easy to get to, there is plenty of free parking, and the grounds are well maintained.
-And it makes sense because the location will allow the memorial to educate Braly’s many visitors about the worst aviation crash in the history of the state of Georgia.
+I believe the Samuel U. Braly Sports Complex in Dallas is the perfect location for that memorial.
+It’s appropriate because the site contains the buried wreckage that held so many of the victims who lost their lives on that tragic day.
+It’s practical because the sports complex is accessible, there is plenty of free parking, and the grounds are well maintained.
+And it makes sense because the location will allow the memorial to educate Braly’s many visitors about the worst aircraft disaster in Georgia history.